 What did Rahab do to be justified before men?
 She saved their lives.
 This is the very issue James is addressing throughout the letter (Jas.
 1:21; 2:14; 5:19-20).
 Moreover, Rahab’s physical life was saved because of this act of faith (Heb.
 11:31).

-(2:26) If we don’t have works, our faith will atrophy and become “useless.”
+(2:26) “For just as the body without the spirit is dead, so also faith without works is dead.”
+If we don’t have works, our faith will atrophy and become “useless.”
 This fits with the overall theme of James that we should be “doers of the word” (Jas.
 1:22) in order to build and mature our faith (Jas.
 1:4).

 Kreeft, Peter, and Ronald K. Tacelli.
 Handbook of Catholic Apologetics: Reasoned Answers to Questions of Faith.
 San Francisco: Ignatius, 2009.
 453.